syncfusion-content/javascript-docs/js/Grid/Scrolling.md

 ## Set width as auto

-Specify [`width`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-width "width") property of [`scrollSettings`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings "scrollSettings") as auto, and then the scrollbar is rendered only when grid width is greater than browser window size.
+Specify [`width`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings-width "width") property of [`scrollSettings`](http://help.syncfusion.com/js/api/ejgrid#members:scrollsettings "scrollSettings") as auto, then the scrollbar is rendered only when the grid width exceeds the browser window width.

 The following code example describes the above behavior.